 In my earlier post, No Politics Here, I talked about why I keep politics out of my contemporary romance novels.
 I write solely to entertain my readers, and I wouldn’t have it any other way.
 If I wanted to lecture people I would write nonfiction.
 However, I made the choice to write contemporary romance.
 It’s my favorite genre, and, like my readers, I simply want to be entertained.
 I stick to the outcomes readers want and expect.
 Good overcomes evil.
 The antagonist suffers the consequences of his or her actions.
 I’m a storyteller.
 My job is to entertain readers.
 Period.
 I’m neither a teacher or a preacher, nor do I want to be, and I leave the politics to the politicians.

 I once posted this meme on Facebook with the comment, “I swear, on everything that is holy, this story isn’t set in Washington, D.C.”
 Thankfully, people got the joke.
 They gave it a lot of likes.

 All jokes aside, I keep my books politically neutral.
 I do so by design.
-It doesn’t matter if I’m conservative or liberal, roughly half of my fans will have the opposite point of view, and I don’t want to lose half of my fans.
+It’s a given that no matter what my political leanings are, roughly half of my readers will have the opposing point of view, and I refuse to alienate half of my readers.

 For those who are interested, there is a genre called, “political fiction.”
-Famous novels in the genre would include George Orwell’s 1984 and Animal Farm.
+Famous novels include George Orwell’s 1984 and Animal Farm.
 I read both when I was in high school, and they are indeed interesting books.
 However, it’s not a genre I choose to write.